Location: Health Professions Building - Winchester, Room #296

 Fields of Expertise:

-Dr. Richard teaches in the “Integrated Basic Health Sciences” courses, the “Integrated Pharmaceutical Care and Science” courses, the “The Pharmacology and Counseling of Contraception” course, and developed the “Essentials of Pharmacogenomics” course.
+Dr. Richard teaches in the “Biomedical Sciences”, “Integrated Pathophysiology”, “Integrated Pharmaceutical Care and Science” and the “The Pharmacology and Counseling of Contraception” courses, and also developed the “Essentials of Pharmacogenomics” course.

 Dr Richard has received the School of Pharmacy ‘Teacher of the Year Award’ three times, the School of Pharmacy ‘Researcher of the Year Award’ two times, the ‘University Instructional Technology Teaching Award’, and the University nomination for ‘Virginia Outstanding Faculty Teaching with Technology Award’.